Sorong, West Papua

 What to see

-View from Stone Hill – climb the Stone Hill nearby for a panoramic view of Sorong city , beaches and sunsets from atop.
-This hill dotted with Dutch colonial houses can see as far as the Crocodile island.
+View from Stone Hill – climb the Stone Hill nearby for a panoramic view of Sorong city, beaches and sunsets from the top.
+This hill dotted with Dutch colonial houses can see as far as the Crocodile Island.

 Tugu Arfak – a war memorial to the Japanese.
-The complex has an obelisk, a bronze Shinto diety and memorial plaques.
+The complex has an obelisk, a bronze Shinto deity and memorial plaques.